History

 or encumbering direct sales of wine to consumers (see Free

-My Wine), preventing health information from being printed on
+the Grapes 3), preventing health information from being printed on

 wine labels and spreading disinformation about potential benefits